Chemistry: further concepts and applications

 The module is delivered entirely online; audio, video and interactive activities are integrated throughout the module texts.
 The module is based on ten topics with a particular focus on the three main themes underlying the module: chemistry in the natural world, and chemical reactivity: molecular design and synthesis.
 An understanding of the chemical processes that take place in the natural world, the focus of the first theme, is vital for the development and production of modern materials, medicine, and so on, the focus of the second theme.
 Key to both is an understanding of the structure of molecules and materials, and so this is explored in a third theme, related to structural determination.

 Theme 1: Chemistry in the natural world

 Knowledge of the role that chemistry plays in living systems is vital, both in understanding life processes themselves and in the treatment of disease.
-Similarly knowledge of aqueous chemistry, in particular how pH effects the chemical species present in solution, is critical in our understanding of the natural environment.
-Furthermore an appreciation of atmospheric chemistry is important to rationalise climate change and the development of materials for pollution control.
+Similarly, knowledge of how pH and pKa plays a role in the interactivity and reactivity of chemical species present in solution, is critical in our understanding of the natural environment.
+Furthermore, an appreciation of atmospheric chemistry is important to rationalise climate change and the development of materials for pollution control.

 Through this theme you will explore: